mpodlasin/mpodlasin-website/src/pages/articles/generators-iii.md

 slug: "/articles/betas/generators-iii"
 date: "2019-05-04"
 title: "Generators - An In-Depth JavaScript Tutorial"
-subtitle: "Part III - Beyond Basics"
+subtitle: 'Part III - "Advanced" Concepts'
 ---

+This is the last article in our 3 part series, where we are explaining in great detail what are generators and how they work.

+This however doesn't mean that we are finishing dealing with generators just yet.
+In future articles, as I've been promising for a long time now, we will continue exploring their capabilities, this time in a more practical setting - namely using them with React.

+But before we move on to that, we still need to explain some "advanced" concepts.
+But don't let the title fool you.
+The knowledge in this article is absolutely necessary to understand generators deeply.
+So let's get started!

 ## yield expression

-So far we only used `yield` keyword either on it's own, almost like a `return`, or we used it in such a contruction:
+So far we only used the `yield` keyword either on its own, almost like a `return`, or we used it in such a construction:

 ```js
 const variable = yield something;
 ```

-But it's important to clarify that you don't have to necesarrily write it this way.
+But it's important to clarify that you don't have to necessarily write it this way.

 `yield something` is an expression, so you can put it wherever an expression would be acceptable in typical JavaScript.